comarquet/JavaScript_assignment_1/README.md

         between them.

     7. Make the "Clear chat" button work
     When clicking the button, use the server API endpoint `DELETE /chat`

+    8. For a better UX flow, empty the message input field after a message has been sent.